oVirt/ovirt-site/source/feature/detailedexternaltasks.html.md

          STARTED   - Job was started
          FINISHED  - Job has been finished successfully FAILED    - Job had failed
          ABORTED   - Job was aborted
          UNKNOWN   - Job is in unnknown state

 Step can be in one of theabove statuses as in Job.
-In addition Step supports the following step Types :
+In addition Step supports the following Step Types :

          VALIDATING  - Step is validating the requested operation EXECUTING   - Step is executing the requested operation FINALIZING  - Steps is finalysing the requested operation

 ### CRUD